northstowekarate/northstowekarate.github.io/policies/index.md

 ---
-title: Policies
+title: Policies and Documents
 layout: base.njk
-description: View Northstowe Karate Club's polices, including safeguarding and privacy.
+description: View Northstowe Karate Club's polices and documents
 ---
-## Policies
+## Policies and Documents

-Northstowe Karate club has the following policies in place, including a safeguarding policy and privacy policy
+Northstowe Karate club has the following policies in place, including a safeguarding policy and privacy policy.

 ### Safeguarding Policy